Twisted conjugacy and separability: Introduction

 In \cite{dp18-a}, Deré and Pengitore defined a group \(G\) to be \emph{twisted conjugacy separable} if for all \(\varphi \in \Aut(G)\) and all \(g \in G\), the twisted conjugacy class \([g]_\varphi\) is separable.
 It should be noted that the term `twisted conjugacy separable' first occurred in the works of Fel'shtyn and Troitsky \cite{ft06-a,ft07-a}.
 However, their definition differs from the one given by Deré and Pengitore, which is the one we shall use.

 In this paper, we introduce and study \emph{complete twisted conjugacy separability}.
 A group \(G\) is said to have this property if for all groups \(H\), all \(\varphi,\psi \in \Hom(H,G)\) and all \(g \in G\), the twisted conjugacy class \([g]_{\varphi,\psi}\) is separable.
 Unlike (twisted) conjugacy separability, this property is retained when taking subgroups, quotients and finite extensions.
-Our main results are the following. \begin{maintheoremintro} A group is residually finite with respect to nests if and only if it is completely twisted conjugacy separable. \end{maintheoremintro}
+Our main results are the following.

+\begin{theorem}[manual-num=A] A group is residually finite with respect to nests if and only if it is completely twisted conjugacy separable. \end{theorem}